- Home

 Dear Students,

-If you are looking for advisement for registration, please fill out the Google Advisement form.
+If you are looking for advisement for registration for Winter/Spring 2024 courses:

 The Department of Construction Management and Civil Engineering (CMCE) Technology has provided trained engineering and construction management technicians for New York City's construction and public works industries since 1947.
 Students are offered multiple program options, which share a closely aligned base of major courses, along with a strong foundation of general education coursework.
 The CMCE department currently offers the following programs: